Shirin Su bathhouse

-Shirin Su bathhouse or the Bathhouse of the Fresh Water (Şirin su hamamı) is a historical monument located in the city of Shusha.
+Shirin Su bathhouse or the Bathhouse of the Fresh Water (Şirin su hamamı) is a historical monument located in the city of Shusha, Azerbaijan.
 It was built in 1878–1880 at the order of Khurshidbanu Natavan by the architect of Kerbelayi Sefikhan Garabaghy.
 On 2 August 2001, the Cabinet of Ministers of the Republic of Azerbaijan, by the Resolution No. 32, registered it as a historical monument of a republican significance.